isabella232/SC_FarazBhojani/RW Depth Screencast.md

 Open up DepthImageFilters.swift and find the createMask method with focus and scale.

+The pixel value of your depth map image is equal to the normalized disparity.
+Remember, that a pixel value of 1.0 is white and a disparity value of 1.0 is the closest to the camera.
+On the other side of the scale, a pixel value of 0.0 is black and a disparity value of 0.0 is furthest from the camera.

+We want to create a function that uses the depth in the image to convert the image to greyscale.
+The closer the pixel is, the whiter it will be, and the farther away it is, the darker it will be.

+However, if we simply converted the image this way as we did previously, it would be boring.
+So we're going to spice things up and create a filter function that focusses on a specific depth of the image so that we can use a slider to change which part of the image is in focus for the filter.
+The pixels around the focal point will be white and will ramp down to black around that depth.

 Before we can convert the depth data into an image mask, we need to define some constants.

 These help to create our filter function based on the slope of our mask parameters, filter width, and focus.

-[TODO Faraz: Please expand the description here.
-Think about what you will say as you type each line.
-The goal is to make sure the student understands each line you type.]
+s1 is the slope of our function that defines how fast we ramp up from a black pixel to a white pixel towards the focal point.

+s2 is just the inverse of slope 1 for ramping back down after the focal point.

+The filter width is the entire length of the filter.
+Since we are only focussing on a particular focal point, this includes the ramp up, focal point, and ramp down.

+Note that to make the focal section a little more distinguishable, instead of only making a single point completely white, we make the pixels at that point white for a certain width (which is indicated by MaskParams.width).

+We will separate the filter function into two masks, ramping up and ramping down.

+b1 is used to control where the ramping up mask is, and b2 is used to move where the ramping down mask is.

 ```
 let s1 = MaskParams.slope